sylwiavargas/schedules/mod1-lectures/09-self-class-methods-class-variables/Readme.md

         puts "woof"
     end
 ```
-We invoke it by chaining it to the Dog variable: `floofy.bark`
+We invoke it by chaining it to the Dog variable: `chaos.bark`

 * What is a **class method**?
     * Now, we need to store all our objects in one place.
 Let's create a class variable (`@@all`) that will become a box in which we can put all instance variables: